Stanford PSYCH 290

 This site will be kept up-to-date.

-Readings are priotized (A > B > C), and are in our readings google drive folder.
+Readings are prioritized (A > B > C), and are in our readings Google Drive folder.

 Lecture slides are linked from Canvas.